 - your occupation

 Then simply decide how long you want the cover for, when it will start and any add-ons (such as European or breakdown cover).
-To purchase car insurance for emergencies you then need your driving licence number and payment details (via debit, credit card or PayPal).
+To purchase car insurance for emergencies you then need your driving licence number and payment details (debit or credit card).

 Then you’re done in a matter of minutes and the cover can begin in 15 minutes.